darenceT/dungeon/README.md

 Pranav: storyboard, intro page, instructions, central document, and if time, dungeon/adventure
 Manny: Rooms, adventurer

-<a href=https://docs.google.com/document/d/1_fHq2u9l7wrHIi3lbca_GFkGuPdS3TVKLNKEBCa02TU/edit)>summary of classes</a>
+<a href=https://docs.google.com/document/d/1_fHq2u9l7wrHIi3lbca_GFkGuPdS3TVKLNKEBCa02TU/edit>summary of classes</a>

 DUNGEON ADVENTURE

 PROGRAM PURPOSE:
-The purpose of this is assignment is for you to practice problem solving, working more on teams, working with multiple classes, maze generation, and maze traversal.
+The purpose of this is assignment is for you to practic~~e~~ problem solving, working more on teams, working with multiple classes, maze generation, and maze traversal.
 You will optionally be able to incorporate GUI components as part of your solution.